• Skip to main content

 Instructions

-• Turn the dough out onto a lightly floured surface and gently pull it into a rectangle.
-Starting with one of the short edges of the rectangle, pull and stretch it, then fold it over towards the center of the dough.
-Repeat with the opposite short edge of the rectangle, bringing it over to meet the first fold in the center.
-Next, take one of the longer edges of the rectangle and gently pull it out and up slightly.
-Then, fold it over toward the center of the dough.
-Repeat with the opposite edge.
-Gently flip the dough over so that the seam side is facing down.
-Using your hands or a bench scraper, carefully shape the dough into a round ball by tucking the edges underneath, and rotating it as needed to create tension on the surface.
-Cover and rest for 15-20 minutes.
+• Turn the dough out onto a lightly floured surface and gently stretch it into a rough rectangle.
+Starting with one of the short sides, stretch it slightly and fold it toward the center.
+Repeat with the opposite short side.
+Next, stretch one long side slightly and fold it toward the center, then repeat with the opposite long side.
+Flip the dough over so the seam is facing down.
+Using your hands or a bench scraper, gently shape the dough into a round by tucking the edges underneath and rotating it to create surface tension.

-• Generously dust a 9-inch round banneton (or tea towel-lined bowl) with rice flour.
-Transfer the dough to your proofing basket with the seam facing up, pinching the seam closed to seal.
+• Generously dust a proofing basket with rice flour.
+Transfer the dough to the basket with the seam facing up, pinching the seam closed if needed.
+Cover and refrigerate for 12–16 hours.

-• Remove the bread from the Dutch oven and let it cool on a rack for at least 2 hours before slicing.
+• Transfer the bread to a wire rack and let cool for at least 2–4 hours before slicing.

 Notes

-• Storage: Store leftovers in an airtight container for up to 2 days at room temperature or for up to 3 months in the freezer.
+• Storage: Store in an airtight container at room temperature for up to 3 days or for freeze for up to 3 months.

 Nutrition